Static-Flow/CloudCopy/README.md

 # CloudCopy
 This script implements a cloud version of the Shadow Copy attack against domain controllers running in AWS.
 Any AWS user possessing the EC2:CreateSnapshot permission can steal the hashes of all domain users by creating a snapshot of the Domain Controller mounting it to an instance they control and exporting the NTDS.dit and SYSTEM registry hive file for use with Impacket's secretsdump project.

-# CloudCopy Algorithm
+# Detailed CloudCopy Algorithm
-1. Load AWS CLI with Target Creds
+1. Load AWS CLI with Victim Credentials that have at least CreateSnapshot permissions
-2. Run "Describe-Instances" and show in list to select
+2. Run "Describe-Instances" and show in list for attacker to select
-3. Run "Create-Snapshot" on volume from selected instance
+3. Run "Create-Snapshot" on volume of selected instance
 4. Run "modify-snapshot-attribute" on new snapshot to set "createVolumePermission" to attacker AWS Account
-5. Load AWS CLI with Attacker Creds
+5. Load AWS CLI with Attacker Credentials
 6. Run "run-instance" command to create new linux ec2 with our stolen snapshot
 7. Ssh run "sudo mkdir /windows"
 8. Ssh run "sudo mount /dev/xvdf1 /windows/"